elastisys/compliantkubernetes/docs/user-guide/additional-services/postgresql.md

 ## CK8S PostgreSQL Release Notes

-Check out the [release notes](../../release-notes/postgres.md) for the PostgreSQL cluster that runs in Compliant Kubernetes environments!
+Check out the [release notes](../../release-notes/postgres.md) for the PostgreSQL cluster that runs in Welkin environments!

 ## Further Reading